tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-rabin-miller-primality-test.markdown

 Implementation of this algorithm in different languages can be found on Internet, such as [here](https://en.wikibooks.org/wiki/Algorithm_Implementation/Mathematics/Primality_Testing).
 I re-implemented this algorithm in Python (shown below) since 1) it is simple enough, and 2) I want to avoid disqualification from Google Code Jam for plagiarism.
-The function `rabin_miller_trial` is nested in `is_pseudo_prime` to keep its function signature simple and it is unlikely reused anywhere else.

 {% codeblock lang:python My implementation of Rabin-Miller test %}
 import random